2nd Armored Division (United States): 2nd Armored Division (Forward)

 The brigade initially deployed to Germany with the M60A1 Patton tank and the M113 armored personnel carrier.
 4–3rd Field Artillery had the M109 155 mm self-propelled howitzer.
 In 1984, 2–66th AR transitioned to the M1/IPM1/M1A1 Abrams main battle tank.
 In 1985, 3–41st IN and 4–41st IN transitioned to the M2 Bradley Fighting Vehicle; also, C/2-1 Cavalry was replaced by an air cavalry troop, D/2-1 Cavalry, armed with AH-1S Cobra attack helicopters.

 The division participated in numerous major NATO training exercises, including "Trutzige Sachsen" (1985), "Crossed Swords" (1986) and the "Return of Forces to Germany" (REFORGER) (1980 and 1987).
 Division subordinate units used the NATO gunnery and maneuver ranges at the Bergen-Hohne Training Area for gunnery and maneuver training and each year the division as a whole deployed south to Grafenwöhr and Hohenfels (both in Bavaria) training areas for annual crew and unit gunnery and maneuver qualification.
 2nd Armored Division (Forward) developed a reputation for excellence during these deployments, particularly in tank crew gunnery.

-Tank companies from 2–66th, and later 3–66th, Armor competed in the bi-annual NATO tank gunnery competition, the Canadian Army Trophy, or "CAT," as part of the NORTHAG team.
+Tank companies from 2–66th, and later 3–66th, Armor competed in the bi-annual NATO tank gunnery competition, the Canadian Army Trophy (CAT), as part of the NORTHAG team.
 C Company, 2–66th first contested for the trophy in 1983.
 And while a West German tank platoon won the competition that year at Bergen Hohne, 2–66th surprised the competition by performing well with its old M60A1 tanks, which used optical rangefinder technology from the World War II era.
 This showed the value of local course knowledge over pure technology.
 C Company, 2–66th contested for the trophy again in 1985, and D Company, 2–66th was part of the NORTHAG team in 1987.
 In 1989 C Company, 3–66th Armor won the competition outright.
 Participation in "CAT" was a source of great pride among the tank crews of 2AD (FWD).

 The division had a formal partnership with Panzergrenadierbrigade 32, a Federal Republic of Germany Bundeswehr mechanized infantry brigade headquartered in nearby Schwanewede.
 The division also had informal relationships with Dutch, Belgian, and British NORTHAG forces, often conducting joint training activities at Bergen Hohne.